 1973

 The earliest version of the Rush logo is large and solid.
-All the letters are connected – if not directly, then by the shadow that surrounds them.
+All the letters are connected, if not directly, then by the shadow that surrounds them.
 Paradoxically, the inscription has many curves and sharp points.
 They harmoniously complement each other, being balanced and optimally distributed.
-The presence of spikes is related to the genre theme of rockers, aiming to address sharp issues.
+The presence of spikes is related to the rocker genre’s theme, aiming to address sharp issues.
 The letters are massive, bold, and three-dimensional due to the black outline.
-They are made in an Old English style with elements of Gothic.
+They are made in an Old English style with Gothic elements.
 The “R” and “H” extend below the lower boundary, while all glyphs are aligned at the top.

 1978